-One reason that your credit score is so useful is that it helps you qualify for more competitive interest rates, which, in turn, can help you save hundreds or thousands of dollars over the course of your life.
+One reason that your credit score is so useful is that it helps you qualify for more competitive interest rates, which, in turn, can help you save hundreds or thousands of dollars throughout your life.

 Unless you’re a super-saver, you’ll likely need to take out a loan at some point for a major life expense such as a new house, graduate school, or a car.
 If you have a better credit score, you’ll qualify for better rates—and these savings can be sizeable.

-For example, on a conventional 30-year fixed-rate mortgage, the difference between a 2.8% interest rate and a 3% interest rate may seem small; however, by saving about $25 on your monthly mortgage payment over the course of thirty years you’ll wind up saving $9,000 in total!
+For example, on a conventional 30-year fixed-rate mortgage, the difference between a 2.8% interest rate and a 3% interest rate may seem small; however, by saving about $25 on your monthly mortgage payment over 30 years you’ll wind up saving $9,000 in total!

 Obtain your credit report

-The first thing you’ll want to do in order to monitor your credit history is to get a copy of your credit report.
-There are actually three major credit bureaus that lenders report your account information to: Experian, Equifax, and Transunion.
+The first thing you’ll want to do to monitor your credit history is to get a copy of your credit report.
+There are three major credit bureaus to which lenders report your account information: Experian, Equifax, and Transunion.
 Each of these credit bureaus approaches your credit file a bit differently; however, the account information should all be roughly the same.

 Fill out Annual Credit Report’s form